 Meaning

 The message behind “True love makes the thought of death frequent, easy, without terrors it merely becomes the standard of comparison, the price one would pay for many things.” revolves around love.
-It suggests that real love requires care and patience, making it relatable to many people's experiences.
+It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.

 Theme